Koto Gadang: How to Visit the Great Wall and Silversmiths Village

 Is Koto Gadang Worth Visiting?

-Climbing the Great Wall of Koto Gadang and visiting the village’s silversmiths is by far one of the best things to do in Bukittinggi Sumatra.
-It will take one afternoon.
+Climbing the Great Wall of Koto Gadang and visiting the village’s silversmiths is a fun afternoon activity.
+You can hike there, or visit by car.

 Koto Gadang is worth visiting for: